lsst/daf_relation/doc/lsst.daf.relation/index.rst

    This is equivalent to ``OFFSET`` and ``LIMIT`` in SQL, or indexing with `slice` object or ``start:stop`` syntax in Python.
 `Sort` (`Reordering`) / `Relation.sorted`
    Sort rows according to a `column expression <ColumnExpression>`.
-`Transfer` (`Marker`) / `Relation.transferred_to`
-   Transfer the relation to a new engine.
-   Relation trees that contain a transfer generally cannot be handled by either engine alone.
-   The `Processor` class can be used to make it easer to write algorithms that process these trees.

 .. _lsst.daf.relation-overview-column_expressions: